scindex/scindex/scindex.md

 ### Section: C02 - Data Processing & Algorithms
 _Core algorithms for transforming, analyzing, and processing data to generate insights or new information._

+- **C0200**: Data Processing & Algorithms Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Data Processing & Algorithms section.

 - **C0210**: Search & Indexing Algorithms
   - *Description*: Algorithms for efficiently finding and retrieving information from large datasets by creating and querying optimized data structures (indexes).